adamante/sagenda-calendar-wp/readme.txt

 `[sagenda-calendar-wp defaultView="x"]`
 where x is the "month", "week" or "day".

+You can unactivate view(s)
+`[sagenda-calendar-wp removeMonthViewButton="true" removeWeekViewButton="true" removeDayViewButton="true"]`
+This will simply remove the corresponding button to switch from a view to another one.

 **Prerequisites**
 SAGENDA WP PLUGIN REQUIRE ⚠️ PHP 5.6 or 7.x  !